sogrishagina/Python-Data-Analysis/README.md

 # Python-Data-Analysis
+  *Please download the html files to open them or use the link to my google drive

 ## Part 1 Explore and prepare the dataset for analysis
 The data set is taken from Kaggle.
 It contains books info and their rating from Bookreads and Amazon sites.